gagandeep1763/SignEase/README.md

 Contributions:
 Contributions, issues, and feature requests are welcome!
 Feel free to check the Issues section.

-📜 License:
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 🙌 Acknowledgements
 Thanks to:

 ISL Dictionary Dataset for video resources

 Teammates: Dhanush, Aryan, Jayanth

-Our Guide: @Nandita Ma'am for her support and mentorship

 **Developed By:**
 Gagandeep D